aymerick/raymond/README.md

   })
 ```

-But you can can too register a helper on a specific template, and in that case that helper will be only available to that template:
+You can too register a helper on a specific template, and in that case that helper will be only available to that template:

 ```go
   tpl := raymond.MustParse("User: {{fullName user.firstName user.lastName}}")